 Once Upon a Time on Lafayette

-It is very hard to believe that it has been five long years since the day I did my trip up Mount Lafayette.
+It is very hard to believe that it has been many long years since the day I did my trip up Mount Lafayette.
 I don’t know what has stalled me this long to write up the trip report but my husband EastKing has been after me for years to write up my hike up Mount Lafayette.
 It has been very interesting to see the hiking progression of both of us since that day going up Mount Lafayette though.

 I guess tonight is the proper night to finally write up my trip report on this special time up Mount Lafayette.
 Seeing my husband advance to almost beyond his dreams probably was the biggest motivator of writing this trip report.
 It is strange to think that I was almost on even hiking level with him considering that now he has climbed both Rainier and Hood and is now in the mist of making plans for South America.
 In the meantime I have struggled through terrible and continuous health problems ranging from fibromyalgia to pseudo-tumor and have gained tremendous weight from this special trip.
-As a result I have barely climbed a dozen peaks since and none anywhere near the difficulty of Mount Lafayette.
+As a result I have barely climbed three dozen peaks since and none anywhere near the difficulty of Mount Lafayette.

 But there was once a time when his highest and most difficult mountain was my highest and most difficult mountain and we were getting close to being on an even hiking level.
 My pace going up mountains was always a little slower than his but I had developed a good enough pace to beat book times.
 I had just come off of losing nearly a hundred pounds the year before and I was staying stable through this time in the weight area.
 The week before we had hiked up to the summit of North Pack Monadnock and though my knee was aching a little as we were coming down, I had talked my husband into sending me up his then beloved peak, the treeless Mount Lafayette.
 I felt confident in my hiking abilities, especially after hiking up Hunter Mountain so easily with my father and EastKing the autumn before.
 Now I wanted to try them now on my husband’s then ultimate peak, Mount Lafayette.